Wildlife Rescue & Rehabilitation

-Wildlife rescue and rehabilitation provides injured wildlife casualties a second chance of survival.
+Wildlife rescue and rehabilitation provides injured wildlife a chance of survival.
 Often these injured and displaced animals are in trouble directly as a result of humans.
-They may have been hit by cars, flown into windows, been caught by cats or become trapped in a man made structure.
-Others have ended up crash landing in an urban environment while on migration, been affected by poor weather conditions or simply not had the experience and ability to survive in the naturally competitive environment they inhabit.
+They may have been hit by cars, flown into windows, been caught by cats or become trapped in a manmade structure.
+Others have ended up crash-landing in an urban environment while on migration, been affected by poor weather conditions or simply not had the experience and ability to survive in the naturally competitive environment they inhabit.

-The SPCA has long played an important role in the rescue of Hong Kong's wildlife casualties.
-Our team of Inspectors are frequently called out to attend to injured birds, mammals and reptiles.
-Most are delivered to Kadoorie Farm and Botanic Garden (KFBG) in the New Territories, to their specialist wild animal rescue centre.
-The centre features facilities that enable the proper care and rehabilitation of the diverse species found in Hong Kong and focuses on returning wildlife casualties back to the wild.
+The SPCA has long played an important role in the rescue of Hong Kong’s wildlife casualties.
+Our team of Inspectors frequently attend to injured birds, mammals and reptiles.
+Most are taken to the specialist wild animal rescue centre at Kadoorie Farm and Botanic Garden (KFBG) in the New Territories.
+The centre has facilities that enable the proper care and rehabilitation of the diverse species found in Hong Kong and focuses on returning casualties back to the wild.

-Over the past 15 years the SPCA has been responsible for rescuing over 1,000 wildlife casualties and then delivery of them to KFBG for rehabilitation.
+Over the past 15 years, the SPCA has rescued more than 1,000 wildlife casualties.
 Some years have been busier than others, for example 2003 was busy with 117 casualties, and 2006 was particularly quiet with only 45.
-Over the years a total of 155 different species were rescued, the most common being our commonest birds of prey: the Black Kite and the Collared Scops Owl.
+Over the years, a total of 155 different species were rescued; the most common are our widely-spread birds of prey – the Black Kite and the Collared Scops Owl.

 The first priority for our Inspectors is to identify the species and ensure it is actually injured and/or in need of help.
 Sometimes it is better to leave wildlife alone even if it does seem to be out of place, particularly when it comes to young birds, as the parents are often nearby and still caring for them.